linebender/druid/README.md

 ## Goals

-Druid's goal is to make it easy to write and deploy high quality desktop applications with a smooth and polished user experience on all common platforms.
-In order to achieve this we strive for a variety of things:
+Druid's goal was to make it easy to write and deploy high quality desktop applications with a smooth and polished user experience on all common platforms.
+In order to achieve this we strived for a variety of things:

 - Make it easy to build and package on all supported platforms.
 - Implement abstractions to avoid platform specific quirks.